gvwilson/thirdbit/src/fiction/santas/index.md

 And,
 um,
 how I can get home?
-Because I'd like to do that.
+Because I'd like to,
-if that's all right,"
+if that's all right."
-he added apologetically.

-"You can't get there from here," the lean santa said, setting aside the filigree tea tray that the mummy had casually mentioned was an antique.[^antique-living] "Emergency chimneys are one-way.
-But I'm sure Sensei Tumbly is all right," she added quickly.
+"Probably not a good idea right now," the lean santa said, setting aside the filigree tea tray that the mummy had casually mentioned was an antique.[^antique-living] "I'm sure Sensei Tumbly is all right," she added quickly.
-"She's a tough old bird."
+"But we should give her time to sort things out."

 [^antique-living]: By the standards of the living, anyway.

-"Tough as they come," the burly santa agreed, nodding.
-"Why, there was this time—"

-"Why do you keep calling her that?"
+"Why do you keep calling her 'sensei'?"
-Finner interrupted angrily.
+Finner asked,
+instantly annoyed at the whining tone in his voice.
-"And where *are* we?
+"And where are we,
-And would you *please* tell me what's going on, and who you are?"
+and who are you?"

 The three santas exchanged looks.
 The lean santa sighed.